GMLC-TDC/HELICS/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to HELICS?
-You can start by looking for `beginner` and `help-wanted` issues:
+You can start by looking for [`help wanted`](https://github.com/GMLC-TDC/HELICS-src/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) [`beginner`](https://github.com/GMLC-TDC/HELICS-src/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+label%3A%22beginner%22) issues:
 Help with documentation and test cases is always welcome.
 Take a look at the [code coverage reports](https://codecov.io/gh/GMLC-TDC/HELICS-src) for some ideas on places that need more testing

 ### Submitting a pull request
 Typically you would want to submit a pull request against the develop branch.
-That branch gets merged into master periodically but the develop branch is the active development branch where all the code is tested an merged before making a release.
+That branch gets merged into master periodically but the develop branch is the active development branch where all the code is tested and merged before making a release.
 There is a [Pull request template](.github/PULL_REQUEST_TEMPLATE.md) that will guide you through the needed information.
-The pull requests are run through several automated checks in travis and Appveyor and for the most part must pass these tests before merging.
+The pull requests are run through several automated checks in Travis and AppVeyor and for the most part must pass these tests before merging.
 The Codacy check is evaluated but not required as the checks are sometimes a bit aggressive.

 ## Styleguides
 Code formatting is controlled via clang-format, a somewhat higher level style guide can be found [HERE](https://gmlc-tdc.github.io/HELICS-src/developer-guide/style.html)  The code is not fully conformant to this yet but we are slowly working on it.